GliaX/bigbluebutton-installer/README.md

 all `apt` and `docker` commands so you can verify what the script would do without performing the installation.

+When choosing droplet size, you can now select a custom slug option (choice 4) to specify a custom droplet size not listed in the predefined options.
+This allows you to use any available droplet size from DigitalOcean.

 ## Persisting SSH Host Keys

 Each new droplet generates fresh SSH host keys.
 To keep a consistent